ErikBlomsterberg/CGI-API/README.md

 3. Run 'npm install' in the terminal to install dependencies.

 4. (Optional) Change value of constant 'filePath' in 'src\routes\dataRoutes.js' to use a different csv-file.
-Is currently set to 'data/data.csv'.
+Is currently set to 'data/data.csv' (file is included in the project).

 ## Start server